robertbauernfeind/OpenSourceSimWheelESP32/doc/firmware/BLEBatteryService_en.md

 each Battery Level characteristic **shall** include a Characteristic Presentation Format descriptor
 ...
-and the Description field set to a valid value from the GATT Namespace Descriptors and that is **unique** among all instances of the Battery Service exposed by the GATT Server.
+and the Description field set to a valid value from the GATT Namespace Descriptors and that is **unique** among all instances of the Battery Service exposed by the GATT Server.»
-»

 Read only, no authentication, no authorization.